 We do not pay with crypto for physical stuff accidentally.
 That state was achieved gradually, step by step.
-Cryptocurrency such as bitcoin had to undergo many stages of its evolution.
+Cryptocurrencies such as Bitcoin or Ethereum had to undergo many stages of their evolution.
 The most remarkable was the date of May 22, 2010.
 What happened on this day?
 Besides that, in this article, we mention the project related to this event.
 So, what are you waiting for?
 Let’s dive into it!

 Maybe, if Laszlo had known what the current price will be in the next 10 years, he wouldn’t have accomplished that transaction at all.
-Anyway, bitcoin is becoming more popularized and May 22 is recognized as the Bitcoin Pizza Day.
-Since 2010 it has been celebrated by the strong crypto enthusiasts all over the world every year.
+Anyway, Bitcoin is becoming more popularized and May 22 is recognized as Bitcoin Pizza Day.
+Since 2010 it has been celebrated by strong crypto enthusiasts all over the world every year.

 Did you know, that…?

-To commemorate Laszlo’s purchase, some pizzerias offer a discount to bitcoin users on Bitcoin Pizza Day.
+To commemorate Laszlo’s purchase, some pizzerias offer a discount to Bitcoin users on Bitcoin Pizza Day.
 For example, in 2021 the project Rare Pizzas was released.
-It is a project founded by the decentralized autonomous organization PizzaDAO, a global community of artists, creators, and pizza lovers who believe that pizza should be free.
-Funded by Rare Pizzas NFTs, nearly $ 400,000 was spent on pizza in 65 countries in 2021.
+It is a project founded by the decentralised autonomous organization PizzaDAO, a global community of artists, creators, and pizza lovers who believe that pizza should be free.
+Funded by Rare Pizzas NFTs, nearly $400,000 was spent on pizza in 65 countries in 2021.
 Rare Pizzas NFT is a piece of generative art and each pizza is hand-crafted by an algorithm from a randomized selection of toppings submitted by 314 artists.
-So far, all time volume is 159.1119 ETH.
+So far, the all-time volume is 159.1119 ETH.
 At the time of writing this article, it is 308,012.00 USD.